rajivpant/ragbot/README.md

                         response for.
   -i, --interactive     Enable interactive assistant chatbot mode.
   --stdin               Read the user's input from stdin.
+  -profile PROFILE, --profile PROFILE
+                        Name of the profile to use.
   -c [CUSTOM_INSTRUCTIONS ...], --custom_instructions [CUSTOM_INSTRUCTIONS ...]
                         Path to the prompt custom instructions file or folder.
                         Can accept multiple values.